J. Fred Scott: Equestrian pursuits

 Scott was an accomplished horseman, serving in cavalry units from 1914 to 1939.
 He was the first Militia officer to win the Guide's Cup, a point-to-point race for cavalry officers.
 He played on championship polo teams in 1934 and 1936.
 He ran a thriving breeding stable for over thirty years later in life known as the Baha Tinda Stock Farm.
 Many of his horses ran at Stampede Park carrying his distinctive blue, red and yellow racing silks, and almost every one of the over 200 colts and fillies he raised qualified for top stakes races in Western Canada.
 Among his thoroughbreds was the 1970 Alberta Derby winner Tinga Bulldog.

 Family

 Scott was married to his wife Olga for 60 years, until her death in February 1981.
+They had four children together; two sons and two daughters.

 Scott's oldest child, Sydney Scott, was born in Calgary on 10 July 1922.
-She died as Sydney Turner on 11 June 2011.
+Sydney had two sons and three daughters; Susan, Victoria, Alix (who died in 2003), Jim and Douglas.
+She died as Sydney Turner on June 11 2011.